kapilsh/triton/README.md

 - `MLIR_ENABLE_DUMP=1` dumps the IR before every MLIR pass Triton runs, for all kernels.
 Use `MLIR_ENABLE_DUMP=kernelName` to dump for a specific kernel only.
-  - Triton cache can interfere with the dump.
-In cases where `MLIR_ENABLE_DUMP=1` does not work, try cleaning your triton cache: `rm -r ~/.triton/cache/*`
 - `LLVM_IR_ENABLE_DUMP=1` dumps the IR before every pass run over the LLVM IR.
 - `TRITON_INTERPRET=1` uses the Triton interpreter instead of running on the GPU.
 You can insert Python breakpoints in your kernel code!